Oregon Income Tax Calculator

 How Oregon income tax works

 Oregon imposes a graduated individual income tax under Oregon Revised Statutes 316.037.
 Four rates apply: 4.75%, 6.75%, 8.75%, and 9.9%.
-Single, married filing separately, and head of household filers share the same bracket thresholds; married filing jointly thresholds are doubled.
-Oregon has its own standard deduction that does not conform to the federal amount and phases out at higher income levels.
+Single and married filing separately filers use one rate chart (Chart S); married filing jointly, head of household, and qualifying surviving spouse filers use a second chart (Chart J) with all thresholds doubled.
+Oregon has its own standard deduction that does not conform to the federal amount and does not phase out.
 Oregon has no state sales tax.
 Portland Metro and Multnomah County impose additional local income taxes on top of the state tax.
 Your result updates the page link, so you can copy a permalink to any calculation.

 taxable income = gross income - standard deduction